Table of Contents

 - Address: 3500 Pinellas Bayway South, Tierra Verde, FL 33715

 Have a boat to bring to the park?
-Fort De Soto State Park is a boaters paradise.
-With an 800-foot boat ramp and easy parking, it makes this park even more enjoyable to use.
+Fort De Soto State Park is a boater’s paradise.
+An 800-foot boat ramp and easy parking make this park even more enjoyable to use.

 With canoe rentals and kayak rentals available, you definitely want to check out the 2.25-mile paddle trail and explore nearby Shell Key.

 Egmont Key is a lengthier journey from Fort De Soto Park, and it’s best to travel by motorized boat or ferry.

 General Fort De Soto State Park Hours & Fees

 - Open 7 days a week from 8 am to sunset

 - Flat rate of $5 dollars for all-day parking

 - FREE to visit the park by foot or bicycle